KAdamek/AccRQA/README.md

 # AccRQA
 AccRQA is a multi-platform (CPU, NVIDIA GPUs) application that calculates RQA metrics.
 Acceleration using GPUs is optional and is not required to have an NVIDIA GPU to use AccRQA.
 AccRQA offers high-performance implementation of RQA metrics that are available through Python, R, and C/C++.

 The interfaces of the AccRQA library are designed platform and number precision agnostic.
 Change of the computational platform requires a change of a single parameter in the function invocation.
 If the selected computational platform is unavailable, the AccRQA library automatically switches to CPU.
-Therefore, transitioning from a locally run workflow (for example, on a laptop) to a more powerful desktop of an HPC cluster with GPUs is effortless.
+Therefore, transitioning from a locally run workflow (for example, on a laptop) to a more powerful desktop or an HPC cluster with GPUs is effortless.

 Supported platforms are CPUs and NVIDIA GPUs.
 We are planning to support AMD GPUs in the future.